windmill-labs/windmilldocs/docs/core_concepts/1_scheduling/index.md

 #### Schedule Error Handler

-From the schedule configuration, add a special script or flow to execute in case of error.
+From the schedule configuration, add a special script or flow to execute in case of an error.

 ![Schedule Error Handler](./14_schedule_error_handler.png)

-This can for example be a script noticing the error on [Slack](https://hub.windmill.dev/scripts/slack/1284/send-message-to-channel-slack) or [Discord](https://hub.windmill.dev/scripts/discord/1292/send-message-to-channel-using-webhook-discord).
+For example, this can be a script that sends an error notification to [Slack](https://hub.windmill.dev/scripts/slack/1284/) or [Discord](https://hub.windmill.dev/scripts/discord/1292/).

 #### As a Flow Step

-For scheduled flows, add a simple step to be informed on the execution of the scheduled flow.
+For scheduled flows, add a simple step to be notified about the execution of the scheduled flow.

-In this example I chose to [receive an email](https://hub.windmill.dev/scripts/gmail/1291/-send-email-gmail), it could have been on [Slack](https://hub.windmill.dev/scripts/slack/1284/send-message-to-channel-slack), [Discord](https://hub.windmill.dev/scripts/discord/1292/send-message-to-channel-using-webhook-discord) or anything your imagination and API calls can create.
+In this example I chose to [receive an email](https://hub.windmill.dev/scripts/gmail/1291/), but you can use other notification methods like [Slack](https://hub.windmill.dev/scripts/slack/1284/), [Discord](https://hub.windmill.dev/scripts/discord/1292/) or any other other method your imagination and API calls can create.

 ![Add an email step](./7-add-email-step.png 'Add an email step')